sbencoding/wdfs/README.md

 After specifying the correct arguments `wd_bridge` will run and mount the root of your device to the given mount point.
 You can now start using `ls` and `cat` etc. to explore the file system and the files.
+*note*: If you're not on the same network as the device, `wd_bride` will automatically try to use the *port forwarding* connection method.

 ### Device ID
 `wd_bridge` has to know the ID of the device to connect to, in order to mount it.
-*note*: The bridge has only been tested locally, remote connections (e.g. your not on the same network as your device) may not work.
 To figure out the ID of the device you wish to mount, I've written a separate program called `device_locator`.
 ##### Building
 Go into the `build` folder and execute the `make locator` command, this should build the `device_locator` program.